 Tour Bus Accidents

-When a large group of people want to travel together, they will often choose a tour bus as their mode of transportation.
-Most people assume that a tour bus is safe way to travel, however these vehicles can be involved in collisions.
+When a large group of people wants to travel together, they will often choose a tour bus as their mode of transportation.
+Most people assume that a tour bus is safe way to travel; however, these vehicles can be involved in collisions.
 In recent years, there have been several tragic tour bus accidents in the Northeast.

 If you or a loved one was injured in a tour bus accident, you may have grounds for legal action.
 Accident victims should seek legal guidance following an accident.
 An experienced attorney can inform you on your legal rights.

-For additional information about tour bus accident lawsuits, complete the Free Case Review form on this page.
+For additional information about tour bus accident lawsuits, complete the Free Case Evaluation form on this page.

 Liability for Tour Bus Accidents